-Family centered services which are provided for an eligible client in order for the client to remain in an appropriate home environment.
-Family Support Services provides: (a) short-term Respite Care when a specialized trained care giver is needed in order to meet the individual’s needs.
-Respite Care is provided when the parents/primary care givers are absent, and can be delivered in the family home or in another location; (b) Supportive Home Care which provides a specialized trained care giver to work with the parents/family when additional help is needed to meet the individual’s needs; (c) Family Care Option, out-of-home support which is provided in a licensed family home.
+FSS are family-centered services that are provided for an eligible client in order for the client to remain in an appropriate home environment.
+Family Support Services provides: (a) short-term Respite Care when a specialized trained caregiver is needed in order to meet the individual’s needs.
+Respite Care is provided when the parents/primary caregivers are absent, and can be delivered in the family home or in another location; (b) Supportive Home Care which provides a specialized trained care giver to work with the parents/family when additional help is needed to meet the individual’s needs; (c) Family Care Option, out-of-home support which is provided in a licensed family home.

-After you have been found eligible your DDPM can put in a referral to the organization of your choice to request services.
-Once a referral is sent NDAC will review the request and will prompt a meeting date/time to conduct an intake meeting to get services started.
+After you have been found eligible, your Developmental Disability Program Manager (DDPM) can put in a referral to the organization of your choice to request services.
+Once a referral is sent, NDAC will review the request and will prompt a meeting date/time to conduct an intake meeting to get services started.

 You must be on the Developmental Disabilities Waiver of North Dakota to get this free service.
 This waiver is different from the Autism Waiver and the Autism Voucher.

 Yes, the rate is 36.41 and is not covered by insurance.
 It is best to have ND Medicaid after obtaining eligibility on the DD Waiver.

 No, although the Autism center does specialize in Autism, we care for individuals with many different diagnoses.